andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 ![bottom tabs](images/bottom-tabs.png)

 Teacher also talked that a very common navigation is "**Stack navigation**".
 In this navigations the pagas acts as elements of a stack of pages.

+Teacher explained that is common a mobile app being more simple than a web app and to have mave less functionalities to be simpler.